VioletHarmon2002/MyFirstRobot/docs/Learning Journals/learning-journal-elizaveta.md

 - How to implement the bitmap into a header file.

 ## What I've learned
-I have learned how to create and manipulate bitmap images, convert them into C++ header files.
-So now Ia capable of having a better understand working with graphical data, using appropriate tools, and organizing code efficiently.
+I have learned how to create and manipulate bitmap images.
+So now I am capable of having a better understand working with graphical data, using appropriate tools, and organizing code efficiently.

 ### Step 1: Changing the Size of the Image